homemaxico/mist-ap41-challenge-resolver/README.md

 I based my work on https://github.com/neggles/mist-ap41 , all of this wouldn't be possible witouth it, please make sure to check it out!.
 It cointains all the info on how to acess the device's serial console, you don't need to even open the device.

-From the device /etc/inittab file, we can see console_login attached to the console listining to the serial port:
+From the device /etc/inittab file, we can see console_login attached to the the serial console:
 ```
 # Put a getty on the serial port
 console::respawn:/sbin/getty -l /bin/console_login -L console 0 vt100